 Great Dayton Flood

-In March of 1913, severe winter rain storms pounded the midwest.
+In March 1913, severe winter rain storms pounded the midwest.
 Within a few days, up to 11 inches of water fell into the Great Miami River Watershed.
 Soon after, the river and its streams began to overflow, the levees failed, and downtown Dayton, Ohio, was quickly flooded with 20 feet of muddy water.
 The amount of water that passed through the river channel during the storm was equal to the monthly flow from Niagara Falls.
-An estimated 360 died, and property damage soared by over one million.
+An estimated 360 died, and property damage soared by over $1 million.

 Year: 1913